ridencww/expression-evaluator/README.md

  - Variables
  - Single call to eval() can contain multiple expressions
  - System properties, environment variables, and data sets
- - Supplied with an extended set of functions to extend basic expression parsing that
+ - Supplied with a set of functions (FunctionToolbox) to extend basic expression parsing

 ## Requirements